anishathalye/dotbot/README.md

 mapped to extended configuration dictionaries.
-These dictionaries map `path` to the source path, specify `create` as `true` if the parent directory should be created if necessary, specify `relink` as `true` if incorrect symbolic links should be automatically overwritten, and specify `force` as `true` if the file or directory should be forcibly linked.
+These dictionaries map `path` to the source path, specify `create` as `true` if the parent directory should be created if necessary, specify `relink` as `true` if incorrect symbolic links should be automatically overwritten, specify `force` as `true` if the file or directory should be forcibly linked, and specify `relative` as `true` if the symbolic link should have a relative path.

 #### Example